Clari-7744/README/README.md

-# :purple_heart:Clari
+# 💜Clari
 ## Index
 |[About Me](README.md#About-Me)|[My Links](README.md#Links)|
 |---|---|

 ## About Me
 Hello!
-I'm Clari!
+I'm Clari!<br>
-I code in Python, JavaScript, and occasionally Java.
+I code in Python, JavaScript, and occasionally Java.<br>
-I run Ubuntu Linux, and spend most of my time coding, playing music, or reading.
+I run Ubuntu Linux, and spend most of my time coding, playing music, or reading.<br>
 I have a bunch of bots.

 ## Links